patrickrauls/elements/README.md

 # ellies
 ## A semantic component library in React

-ellies is a component library in React designed to preserve the functionality and usage of HTML ellies.
+ellies is a component library in React designed to preserve the functionality and usage of HTML elements.

 [![codecov][codecov-badge]][codecov]
 [![build][build-badge]][build]